Toklampas/neptun_tweaks/readme.md

 # Neptun Tweaks 🎓

+**Right now this extension only works, and is tested on BME Neptun.**

-A lightweight Chrome extension designed to improve the user experience on the Neptun dashboard.
+A mostly vibecoded lightweight Chrome extension designed to improve the user experience on the Neptun's new dashboard and UI.

 ## 🚀 How to Install